danialhamedi/danialhamedi/README.md

 # 💫About Me :
-I'm Danial Hamedi , 18 y.o,  biomedical engineering student at QIAU, junior computer vision specialist at MRL U.A.V lab and currently collaborating with QUMS on white blood cells detection using a normal camera. interested in discrete math and cryptography.
+I'm Danial Hamedi , 18 y.o,  biomedical engineering student at QIAU, junior computer vision specialist at MRL U.A.V lab and currently collaborating with QUMS on white blood cells detection and recognition using a normal camera. interested in discrete math and cryptography.